mltupas/greek4life/final.md

 # Source Code Files

-*List of all source code files in your GitHub project repository that your team members wrote, along with a brief description of what functionality is implemented in each file.
-This should include all HTML, CSS, JavaScript, and other relevant code files that you wrote.*
+*Here is a list of all source code files in our GitHub project repository that we wrote, along with a brief description of what functionality is implemented in each file.
+The top-level directory is the 'final' folder, with each new level represented as one indentation.*

 final